aiken-lang/homebrew-tap/README.md

 ## Installing

 To fetch the tap, just run `brew tap aiken-lang/homebrew-tap`.
-You can also just install any Axo project by name:
+You can also just install any Aiken project by name:

 ```sh
 brew install aiken-lang/homebrew-tap/aikup